Here's my response to: Why Do Adopted Kids Go Back to Birth Families?

 pregnancy, drug addiction, off their meds, criminal records, health issues... feeling entitled to the freedoms they enjoyed (and suffered from).

 For some children the grass is always greener on the other side of the fence - no matter which side of the fence they are on.
 We ran in to this with Kitty.
-Her perception of reality means the instant she walked away her memory of the other place become black and white.
-She instantly forgot all the good stuff or bad stuff.
+Her perception of reality means the instant she walked away her memory of the other place become even more black and white.
+She instantly forgot all the good stuff (or bad stuff).
+When she lived here at home, she longed for the "freedom" of having no rules and structure - being treated like an "adult," without the responsibilities and accountability of actually being one.
+When she was living with biofamily, she longed for the calm, supportive, loving environment (and the luxuries) of home.

 Your decision is whether or not to let your child come back home - knowing they will bring this new baggage and possibly see your home as a revolving door or a way station.